 The park around the Caserta Royal Palace is just as grandiose - more than three kilometres long and with a large number of separate gardens, water features, statuary ornaments, lakes etc. as well as a very highly regarded English style garden.

-The garden avoids the ostentation of the house and might well be the highlight of your visit.
+The garden is certainly very well maintained and has plenty of features to admire but avoids the ostentation of the Caserta Palace and might well be the highlight of your visit.

-Note: main photo is the main hall and staircase of the Caserta Royal Palace, Italy
+Note: the main photo is the main hall and one of the staircases of the Caserta Royal Palace.

 Places to visit near Caserta